antaldaniel/danielantal_eu/content/english/publication/eurobarometer_2020/index.md

   focal_point = "TopLeft"
 +++

-Please review the [workflow](http://eurobarometer.danielantal.eu/articles/workflow.html) here.
+Please review the [README](http://eurobarometer.danielantal.eu/) here.
+The package is currently being harmonized with the more general [retroharmonize](publications/retroharmonize_2020) package.